 (3) Sushi Rolls

-I’m not kidding you when I say I often make myself sushi for lunch.
-It packs well with an ice pack, and stays cold all day.
+I’m not kidding when I say I often make myself sushi for lunch.
+It packs well with an ice pack and stays cold all day.

 I don’t use raw fish to make my portable sushi.
 Instead, I make vegetable or California rolls using gluten-free imitation crab.
 I have a full list of gluten-free imitation crab brands in this article about gluten-free sushi.